 Oh…and I changed my locks...

-Preheat your oven to 375°.
-Combine the flour, cake flour, baking soda, baking power, and salt; set aside.
+- Preheat your oven to 375°.
+Combine the flour, cake flour, baking soda and baking power; set aside.